Photo via Wikipedia

-The fire starters were allegedly originally part of a larger, more peaceful protest, but reportedly broke away toward the National Palace, according to the Guardian.
+The door of President Enrique Pena Nieto's ceremonial palace was set ablaze this weekend amid protests in reaction to reports that the remains of 43 student teachers may have been found in the country's southwest.The fire starters were allegedly originally part of a larger, more peaceful protest, but reportedly broke away toward the National Palace, according to the Guardian.
 Saturday's demonstration was the latest in Mexico, where protesters have been demanding justice for the students who were kidnapped on September 26 and allegedly handed over to the Guerreros Unidos cartel by corrupt police officials.